UTOR-VIRT-DATA-PT-10-2020-U-B-TEAM-5-FP/Final_Project/README.md

 ![](https://github.com/UTOR-VIRT-DATA-PT-10-2020-U-B-TEAM-5-FP/Final_Project/blob/Kirti/Resources/Tableau_storyboard_blueprint.png)

- To present our Machine Learning model, we have prepared and interactive *Web Application* (using Flask, HTML, Java) to display the options to the Cafe management to predict **Repeat Customers'** and the customers to **Recommend Food/Drink items** based upon their demographics and preferences.
+ To present our Machine Learning model, we have prepared an interactive *Web Application* (using Flask, HTML, JavaScript) to display the options to the Cafe management to predict **Repeat Customers'** and the customers to **Recommend Food/Drink items** based upon their demographics and preferences.
 ### **Machine Learning Dashboard**

 We are developing an interactive Web Application to help Management of the Cafe chain to identify a repeat customer.